-The Top 4 Priorities That Will Make Your Office More Sustainable
+The Top 4 Priorities To Make Your Office More Sustainable

-There seems to be no way around it.
-In the light of climate change and increased environmental degradation, we have to make some drastic changes.
+There seems to be no way around it, we need to make our offices green.
+In light of climate change and increased environmental degradation, we have to make some drastic changes.
 Let’s start with our daily surroundings: the office.
 We are here to make your life easier.
 Based on science and the current state of affairs, we have ranked the most impactful sustainability tips into 4 priorities.
+Read on how to make your office sustainable.

 A quick online search will give you a wide array of sustainable suggestions, ranging from office supplies such as staple-free staplers to recycled trash bins, eco-friendly paper cups, sustainable air conditioner units, going paperless, and changing to LED light bulbs.
 Are you confused yet?